 Common Causes of Water Damage in Homes

 Water damage in homes often begins with plumbing issues.
-Burst pipes, or more common leaky pipes and broken connections can slowly drip water into hidden spaces.
+Burst pipes, or more commonly, leaky pipes and broken connections, can slowly drip water into hidden spaces.
+Additionally, many Austin homeowners experience AC condensate line clogs and slab leaks.
 These leaks may go unnoticed until significant damage occurs.

 Faulty appliances are another common culprit.
-Washers, dishwashers, or water heaters can malfunction and spill water.
+Washers, dishwashers, or water heaters can malfunction, causing water to spill.
 Regular maintenance of these appliances is essential to prevent such mishaps.
+While minor spills from daily activities are usually harmless if cleaned up promptly, a persistent water leak can go unnoticed and cause significant damage over time.

 Weather events can also lead to water damage.
 Heavy rainfall, snow melting, or storms can overwhelm roofs and gutters, often resulting in water seeping into attics, walls, or basements.

 Lastly, poor drainage systems can cause issues.
-Water that accumulates around the foundation will eventually seep inside.
+Water that accumulates around the foundation will eventually seep into the structure.
 Ensuring proper yard grading and clear gutters can help prevent this water intrusion.

 Visual Signs of Water Damage